kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

    <img src="https://latex.codecogs.com/svg.latex?\Large&space;\pi\;\sim\;\textnormal{\small{{IHR}}}_{}\cdot\left(\,\Gamma(5.1,0.86)+\dfrac{1}{2}\cdot\Gamma(18.8,0.45)\,\right)"/>

-   where IHR stands for the COVID-19 *infection hospitalization rate* of Ottawa (set to be 0.026).
+   where IHR stands for the COVID-19 *infection hospitalization rate* of Ottawa, and it is set to be 0.026 in our model.

 *  The number *c<sub>t</sub>* of COVID-19 infected individuals newly infected on day *t* is assumed to satisfy the following recurrence relation: